 - Contain content that is your original work.

-- No advertisements, logos, websites, YouTube videos, Facebook pages, company names or any kind of announcements are allowed on the chart, idea title, idea description, comment or idea status updates.
+- No advertisements, logos, links / references to any website, social media or messenger app, crypto wallets, company names, giveaways, prize contests or any kind of announcements are allowed on the chart, idea title, idea description, comment or idea status updates.
+Video ideas cannot show or promote any external sites and can only be based on charts from our platform.
 Premium plan holders are allowed to make some references in the Signature section, which can be edited in the Profile Settings and appears under every published idea.
 For small announcements the profile status can be used, which updates all followers.

 - Not be used to voice complaints, grievances or disagreements with policies, to insult or ridicule other members, or to create conflict within the community.
 This includes directly or indirectly mocking, misrepresenting or abusing other published ideas or analysis.